 “There was no way that I’m going to run with this guy who was definitely not a runner.
 He was active, but he wasn’t in really good shape.
 And I just said, ‘No, I’m not coming all this way to take however many days over it’.
 So they agreed that we’d do a cumulative time, which was fine because it meant I just went and did my own thing.”

 Crutchlow had arranged a support crew for Eleanor Adams.
-Stewart and Carole supported her driving their motorhome and there was also a jeep which stayed close to her along the route.
+Stuart and Carol Chappell owned a motorhome rental business in Santa Rosa.
+They brought a 36-foot motorhome and a jeep.
+Carole and Joanna travelled in the motorhome and Stuart and Stephen were in the jeep which stayed close to Adams along the route.
 Richard Benyo relates that the British team also had a Californian doctor, Dr Daniel Weinberg, who was a specialist in endurance medicine.
 Dr Weinberg instructed Adams’ crew to weigh her every 2 miles so that he could monitor her fluid states to ensure she was sufficiently hydrated.
 At each 2 mile stop her crew also sprayed Adams all over with ice-cold water.

 “It was really, really tough because it was so hot.
 I’d no experience of running in those conditions and we were extremely exposed.
 Death Valley itself is only 40 odd miles long, but we set off at 6 o’clock in the morning, because you had to do it under the worst possible conditions.
 There was no question of running Death Valley in the night [when it would have been cooler].
 We ran through the valley in the heat of the day and you could literally fry an egg.
 My son did it on the bonnet of the car, just to see whether it was that hot.”